adammathes/neko/README.md

 # Configuration

-There's no configuration file -- everything is handled with a few command line flags.
+Everything can handled with a few command line flags.
 You shouldn't need to change the defaults most of the time.

+You can also set options using a configuration file [`yaml`](http://yaml.org), described at the end of this README (but you probably don't need to.)

 ## Storage

 By default `neko` will create the file `neko.db` in the current directory for storage.

-You can override the location of this database file with the `--database` command line option.
+You can override the location of this database file with the `--database` command line option or `-d` short option.

     $ neko --database=/var/db/neko.db --add=http://trenchant.org/rss.xml

+which is equivalent to --

+    $ neko -d /var/db/neko.db --add=http://trenchant.org/rss.xml

 For expert users -- this is a [SQLite](https://sqlite.org/) database and can be manipulated with standard sqlite commands --